 - The number of people who reported knowledge of human trafficking information that was distributed as a result of the applicant's public awareness efforts.

 In addition, ACF proposes to collect information on the victims and potential victims of trafficking (victims) identified as a result of each project's activities.
 ACF will not collect information about U.S. citizens or Lawful Permanent Residents.
 ORR will aggregate this information to include in reports to Congress, which are available to the public, to help inform strategies and policies to prevent trafficking in persons and to protect victims.
 This information will also help ORR assess the project's performance in identifying victims and referring them for services.

-ORR proposes to collect the following information, if available, for each victim reached by a grant recipient or any partner organizations:
+ORR proposes to collect the following information, if available, for each victim Start Printed Page 19090reached by a grant recipient or any partner organizations:

 - Type of Trafficking (Labor, Sex, Labor and Sex, Unknown);

 - Client Identifier (e.g., Initials, Date of Birth, and Country of Origin);

 - Client information (Sex, Adult/Minor);

 - Description of trafficking situation;

 - Date that organization made contact with the victim began establishing trust and/or screened the person for victim status;

 - Date that grantee positively identified person as a victim of a severe form of trafficking in persons;